5 things to know about coronavirus vaccines for young children - NewsBreak

 In a positive sign, the company reported that the vaccine was able to produce an immune response similar to what is seen in adults.

-However, the effectiveness of the vaccine in preventing any infection was fairly low, at about 44 percent for children six month to two years, and 37 percent for children two to five.‘Her killer is out there’; Oklahoma family seeking justice on anniversary of young mother’s death
+However, the effectiveness of the vaccine in preventing any infection was fairly low, at about 44 percent for children six month to two years, and 37 percent for children two to five.Police dog finds $10.5 million worth of cocaine hidden in produce truck

 Still, experts and the company defended the results, saying those numbers are only for preventing any infection at all, including mild illness, and the numbers for the most important goal, preventing severe disease, are likely much better.
 That has been the case under omicron for adult vaccines, which have shown to be much more effective at preventing severe disease than in preventing any infection at all.